Probabilistically-like nilpotent groups: Applications to concrete families

 This result applies to definably compact groups definable in a saturated o-minimal expansion of a real closed field (cf.\,\cite[Theorem 8.1]{HPP}).
 Consequently, for compact semialgebraic Lie groups we obtain the following (see \cite[Example 8.34]{Sim}).

 \begin{cor} Let $k\ge 1$ and let $G$ be a compact semialgebraic Lie group and suppose that $w_{G,k}^{-1}(1)$ has positive Haar measure.
-Then $G$ has a clopen finite index subgroup which is nilpotent of class less than $k-1$. \end{cor}
+Then $G$ has a clopen finite index subgroup which is nilpotent of class at most $k-1$. \end{cor}

 We remark that under certain assumptions on the ambient theory the ideal of non-generic sets satisfies the Fubini property.
 This holds for definable groups with fsg in an NIP theory, see \cite[Proposition 8.32]{Sim} and \cite[Theorem 3.29]{Star}.